Lazareena/Comp124-s14-hw6/README.md

 To find the most popular pages, you'll need to remember the popularity of each page.
 I've given you a class called `LocalPagePopularity` that will help do this.
 It's a container for a local page and its popularity.
 In the `getMostPopular` method, create an empty list that will contain LocalPagePopularity objects.
 As you iterate over the `LocalPage` objects and calculate their popularity, create a LocalPagePopularity instance and add it to your list.

-Finally, you need to sort the list you created by popularity and return the most popular items.
+Next, you need to sort the list you created by popularity and return the most popular items.
 To do this, you'll need to use `Collections.sort`, and perhaps `Collections.reverse`.
 Go look at the Javadoc for these classes to see how to use them.
 `Collections.sort` needs to know *how* to sort the elements in the list.
 It does so by treating the objects it is sorting as `Comparable`.
 Read the javadoc for Comparable, and look at this [Stackoverflow post](http://stackoverflow.com/questions/3718383/java-class-implements-comparable) about it.

-You need to:
-1. Implement meaningful Comparable method for LocalPagePopularity.
-2. Sort the list you created.
-3. Return a list containing the first n most popular items (read the Javadoc for sublist).
+Finally, enhance the `main()` method so that it prints (using System.out.println) the titles for the most popular pages in simple english.